-As the name suggests its the on-off switch for the device and it is also used to switch between two ranges.
-It is a basic voltage divider circuit with Dual Pole Dual Throw rocker switch with a centre off.
+As the name suggests, the on-off switch for the device used to switch between two ranges.
+It is a voltage divider circuit with Dual Pole Dual Throw rocker switch with a center off.
 I am using a 9v battery to power this device.

-There are no specific values to be used as such just use the resistors which will get you the ranges required for the circuit and also keep the resistance high to keep current consumption low.
-This circuit is not ideal because the voltage range will change as the battery voltage drops over time so just add in a voltage regulator to have a constant voltage and use that for the op-amp input.
+There are no specific values of the resistor to be used.
+We will be using the resistors that will get us the ranges required.
+To keep current consumption low, we will use high values of resistances.
+This circuit is not ideal because the voltage range will change as the battery voltage drops over time.
+To avoid this, a voltage regulator or a voltage reference can set constant voltage.

 Main Control Loop

-LM324 – I selected this opamp because I had it laying in my parts bin but ideally you will want an opamp with low input offset which also can go rail to rail at its output as having higher voltage at the gate of Mosfet is better.
+LM324 – I selected this op-amp because I had it lying around in my parts bin.
+But ideally, you will want an op-amp with a low input offset.
+Which also can go rail to rail at its output.
+Having higher voltage at the gate of Mosfet is better.

-IRFZ44N – This MOSFET was also selected because I had it in my parts bin, but again ideally you would want a MOSFET with a low threshold voltage or turn on voltage, also mind the gate capacitance it should be low, Lower ON Resistance of the opamp is also a plus and choose a package which can handle the current you need to load.
+IRFZ44N – Mosfet was also selected because I had it in my parts bin.
+But ideally, you would want a Mosfet with a low threshold voltage or turn-on voltage.
+Also, the gate-to-source capacitance should be as low as possible.
+Lower On Resistance of the op-amp is also a plus.
+And it paramount to choose a package that can handle the current you need to load.

-1ohm Resistance – I am using a single 1ohm resistance of 25W, 5% tolerance, but if possible use a more accurate resistance and do the thermal calculations according to your current requirements.
+1Ω Resistance – I am using a single 1Ω resistance of 25W, 5% tolerance, but if possible, use a more accurate resistance and do the thermal calculations according to your current requirements.

-Passives in the control loop – The values of the passives in the control loop is something you need to determine and will change according to your other component selection.
-I used LTSpice to model the circuit and derive the ideal values for my selected components, below is a snippet of the circuit model and the simulation output.
+Passive Components – The value of the passive components in the control loop will change according to your transistor and op-amp.
+I used LTSpice to model the circuit and derives the ideal values for my selected passive components.
+Below is a snippet of the circuit model and the simulation output.
+Looks fancy.
+I know.

-Now I am in the process of designing the PCB for it as the current circuit is made on prototyping board and is very messy in terms of its wiring.
+Currently, I am designing PCB for the device.
+The current circuit is made on a prototyping board and is messy in terms of its wiring.
 Also, I will be adding a DC fan to the device to get a better cooling performance which I will be updating in my next blog post.